-There is also a recent upsurge of interest in the health benefits of a little lemon juice or apple cider vinegar in water to start the day.
-This kind of daily practice can potentially be detrimental to you teeth so it’s important to be careful to try to reduce the erosion possible with this practice.
+There is also a recent upsurge of interest in the health benefits of lemon juice or apple cider vinegar in water to start the day.
+This kind of daily practice can potentially be detrimental to you teeth so it’s important to be careful to try to reduce the erosion possible with this practice by trying the following:

 - Use a straw to reduce the amount of tooth surface exposure.

-- Consider following with a meal or sugar free chewing gum or a small piece of hard cheese, to neutralise the acids.
+- Consider following it with a meal, sugar free chewing gum or a small piece of hard cheese, to neutralise the acids.